 There’s a good chance that affiliate links are scattered throughout this post.
 If you click on one I may receive a small commission at no extra charge to you and I’ll definitely be using it to buy bike gear.

-Start with a healthy diet
+It all starts with a healthy diet

 You’ve probably heard this before, but performance really does start with a healthy diet.
+There’s no one ‘right’ healthy diet, but here are a few tips and nutritional frameworks to help you get started.

 The remaining 20% of your diet can include more processed items like chocolate, bread, ice cream (my fave!), and other ‘less healthy’ favorites.